BhaalM/stuff/postprocessing_fs_shader.md

 This is the code of a fragment postprocessing shader.
 That is, the code replace `fsfbpostpr.shd`.

+You can see this shader in action [here](https://www.youtube.com/watch?v=sLSG2CjMuFA) IMPORTANT: Configure the youtube player to 1080p or you'll see nothing.

-This shader has been adapated to nwnEE from the youtube tutorial "Underwater World Shaders" by Peer Play: https://www.youtube.com/watch?v=v15C8SbTTac&list=PL3POsQzaCw51Cvlnery3cIabH-YqQtMpa
+This shader has been adapated to nwnEE from the youtube tutorial "Underwater World Shaders" by Peer Play: [here](https://www.youtube.com/watch?v=v15C8SbTTac&list=PL3POsQzaCw51Cvlnery3cIabH-YqQtMpa)

 ```C
 #define SHADER_TYPE 2